22.3: Patterns in Biodiversity

 Scientists have observed that, even though biodiversity hotspots make up only approximately 1.4% of land on our planet, they are home to 60% of Earth’s plant, bird, mammal, and reptile species (Possingham and Wilson 2005).
 Just the endangered species in the tropics accounts for 43% of vertebrates (animals with backbones and their close relatives) and 80% of all amphibians (Marchese 2015).
 Species found only in a certain geographical area are known as endemic species, and biodiversity hotspots are full of them!
 For example, the Banana Tree Frog can only be found in Ethiopia, and you will only find lemurs in Madagascar (Herrera 2017).
 Tropical forests are typically biodiversity hotspots and are usually filled with endemic species.
 The Upper Amazonia/Guyana Shield, the Congo Basin, and the New Guinea/Melanesian Islands have the highest number of endemic terrestrial (land-living) species on Earth (Cincotta et al. 2000).
 Figure \(\PageIndex{4}\) shows some examples of biodiversity hotspots and some of their endemic animals and plants.

-In addition to land, the waters surrounding these tropical regions are just as important, and equally in danger (Marchese 2015).
+In addition to land, the waters surrounding these tropical regions are just as important, and equally in danger (Marchese, 2015).
 Tropical coral reefs are currently being threatened by climate change.
-The change of weather and temperature patterns around the world. and habitat destruction.
+The change of weather and temperature patterns around the world cause intense habitat destruction, especially of these reefs.
 These areas are some of the most biodiverse ecosystems on our planet!
-Scientific studies of 3,235 marine species in these areas, including fishes, corals, snails, and lobsters, show that high percentages of these species are at serious risk of becoming extinct (Roberts et al. 2002).
+Scientific studies of 3,235 marine species in these areas, including fishes, corals, snails, and lobsters, show that high percentages of these species are at serious risk of becoming extinct (Roberts et al., 2002).
 Conservation of species living in fresh or seawater is especially difficult, because many bodies of water are interconnected.
-For example, all the oceans are connected through sea currents that allow the movement of species, minerals, and pollution across the entire globe (Pimm et al. 2014).
+For example, all the oceans are connected through sea currents that allow the movement of species, minerals, and pollution across the entire globe (Pimm et al., 2014).

 Sources